About Alert Feeders#

 A feeder function transforms data retrieved from the HTTP API call and converts it into the expected TheHive format to create alerts.

-Don't manually create an feeder function as a standalone function, because you can't link it to an alert feeder.
+Avoid creating a feeder function as a standalone function, as it can't link to an alert feeder.
 Instead, create it directly within the alert feeder.
-Once created, the function is automatically added to the functions list with the type feeder.
+After creation, the function automatically appears in the functions list with the type feeder.

-You can then modify it either from the functions list or the alert feeder configuration.
+Modify the function either from the functions list or within the alert feeder configuration.

-When you delete an alert feeder, the associated function remains.
+Deleting an alert feeder doesn't remove its associated function.
 To remove the function, follow the steps in Delete a Function.

 Authentication modes#